Using Product Tables with WooCommerce Product Add-Ons

 If you would like customers to be able to select extra options directly from the

-buy column of the product table, then the only option is to a plugin that we have specifically integrated with.
-We recommend the official WooCommerce Product Add-Ons extension, which we guarantee compatibility with.
+buy column of the product table, then the only option is to use a plugin that we have specifically integrated with - ideally WooCommerce Product Options.